Bharathan-vicky/About-Me/README.md

 ## 🚀 About Me

-- 🔭 I’m currently working on [Mobile]
+- 🔭 I’m studying on [Mobile]
-- 🌱 I’m currently learning [New Technologies or Skills]
+- 🌱 learning New Technologies or Skills
 - 👯 I’m looking to collaborate on [Types of Projects]
 - 🤔 I’m looking for help with [Specific Area or Challenge]
 - 💬 Ask me about [Topics You’re Knowledgeable About]